dotninjas/dotninjas.github.io/ninja/ninjarc.md

 # Decision tree learning is a "divide and conqueor" method.
 Another approach is
 # "cover and differentiate".
 This approach
 #
-# - finds some conjunction that predicts for the most frequent class;
+# - finds some conjunction that best  predicts for soem class;
 # - prints that conjunction;
 # - removes all the examples that match (i.e. are "covered") by that conjunction;
 # - then recurses on the remaining examples.